RecieverofMemory/Chromaton/README.md

     sudo apt-get install gksu
     gksudo nautilus

   Now enter your password.
 In the window that pops up go to computer, then to home, then to your user name folder.
 At the top of the window click the Edit button, then preferences, then views.
 Click the checkbox show hidden files.
-Now you should see a folder named .chromaton and double click that.  you should see chromaton.conf, if not create it (may need to search online for how to create a configuration file).
+Now you should see a folder named .chromaton and double click that.  you should see chromaton.conf, if not create it with the command:

+    sudo su
+    cd ..

+  till you are in your home folder

+    ls -a

+  This shows you hidden files, you should see .blockchain

+    cd .blockchain
+    gedit blockchain.conf

+  It should open up.
+Type in something and hit save.
+We will come back and edit this later.
+Exit the Terminal window and open up a new one so you are out of superuser mode.
 Now we will need to create rpcuser and rpcpassword.
-We will let the program tell us which to use by running chromatond.  cd .. back and lets go into the chromaton folder and the src subfolder.
+We will let the program tell us which to use by running blockchaind.
+To do this  cd .. back and lets go into the chromaton folder and the src subfolder.
+Then type:

-    sudo ./chromatond
+    sudo ./blockchaind

   It should tell us what rpcuser and password to select.
 Just copy and paste this back into your chromaton.conf file and save it.
 If it doesn't allow you to save it do a web search to figure out how.

   To finally get started navigate to the src folder in chromaton.

-    sudo ./chromaton-cli
+    sudo ./blockchain-cli

   If it shows stuff then good work!
 Basically what we will need to do is run commands by typing

-    ./chromaton-cli help
+    ./blockchain-cli help

   or

-    ./chromaton-cli setgenerate true
+    ./blockchain-cli setgenerate true

-    ./chromaton-cli getmininginfo
+    ./blockchain-cli getmininginfo

   You should be able to figure it out from here!

   Some hints:
   ----------

   Sudo means "super user do" basically it gives you admin (root) permissions.
-If you forget to put sudo in front of a command it may say permission denied.
+If you forget to put sudo in front of a command it may say permission denied.  if you are trying to change directories (cd) and it says permission denied you need to enter superuser mode by typing sudo su (hit enter) then try to cd.

   Git is a program to load stuff from github.

-  cd is "change directory".  cd Chromaton means change directory (folder) to chromaton.  you can use command ls (stands for lists) to see all the files in the current directory.
+  cd is "change directory".  cd Chromaton means change directory (folder) to chromaton.
+You can use command ls (stands for lists) to see all the files in the current directory.
+To show hidden files do ls -a.
 If you want to go back a directory type: cd ..

   ./ means execute file